lanl-ansi/PowerModelsGMD.jl/README.md

 ## Contributors

 In alphabetical order:
-* Art Barnes: Decoupled model
+* Art Barnes (@bluejuniper): Decoupled model
-* Russell Bent: ML and OTS implementation
+* Russell Bent (@rb004f): ML and OTS implementation
-* Carleton Coffrin: Architecture
+* Carleton Coffrin (@ccoffrin): Architecture
-* Adam Mate: Decoupled time-extended model, [RTS-GMLC](https://github.com/GridMod/RTS-GMLC) integration
+* Adam Mate (@adammate): Decoupled time-extended model, [RTS-GMLC](https://github.com/GridMod/RTS-GMLC) integration

 Acknowledgments:
-The authors are grateful for Mowen Lu for developing the ML and OTS problem specifications and to Michael Rivera for a reference implementation of the Latingen-Pijirola matrix solver.
+The authors are grateful for Mowen Lu for developing the ML and OTS problem specifications, and for Michael Rivera for a reference implementation of the Latingen-Pijirola matrix solver.

 This code has been developed as part of the Advanced Network Science Initiative at Los Alamos National Laboratory.